 Ellida’s domestic situation and her ultimate choice to stay encapsulates an overarching struggle to define one’s own path and the necessity of balance and free will in any relationship.
 Whether it is Nora’s choice to leave or Ellida’s choice to stay, both women embark on a path of their own volition, determining what is best for them in each scenario.
 When Ellida is given the choice between two different lives and when she finally realizes her value, particularly when she realizes she is needed and wanted not only by her husband, but by her stepdaughters as well, she is able to make the decision she feels is right for her.
 She breaks a promise in the process, but finally seizes the opportunity to shape the course of her own life.
 The actions of both Ellida and Nora present two entirely different paths, yet both encapsulate the power an individual derives from being able to decide for themselves and seize control over their own life.

 We recognize this is only one interpretation of Ibsen’s complex work.
 There are many to be formed from the text.
 This is just one we choose to share in anticipation of our production of THE LADY FROM THE SEA.
 How will you react to Ellida’s choice?
 See the play for yourself →

-Photos of Chaon Cross as Ellida by Joe Mazza.
+Photos of Chaon Cross by Joe Mazza.